Amazing Stories for Curious Minds

 Mokusatsu by Odd Feed. (© Odd Feed)

-Mokusatsu : the Word That Changed the Course of History
+Mokusatsu: The Word That Changed the Course of History

 On July 28, 1945, in response to the Potsdam Declaration demanding Japan’s unconditional surrender, Japanese prime minister Kantarō Suzuki uttered a now-famous phrase: mokusatsu-suru.
 The phrase can be translated to mean either “ignore” or “no comment.”
 The Allies heard the former.
 The atomic bombs were dropped several days later.

-The petals of Heliogabalus by Odd Feed. (© Odd Feed)
+The petals of Heliogabalus by Odd Feed

 When was deodorant invented?